echopen/echopen_prototyping/backlog/main_characteristics.md

 It is not :

 * A complementary review tool
-* A per se imaging tool
+* A standalone imaging tool
 * A tool for tissue analysis

 For now, Doppler ultrasonography is out of the scope of the developments.